veerendra2/veerendra2.github.io/_posts/2018-1-27-kvm-hyperviour-cheatsheets.md

 * `virsh list --all` - : List VMs
 * `virsh console <name>` - : Connect to tty of the VM
    * Note down the IP of the VM once you connect to `tty`. we can `ssh`
-     #### NOTE: Once the console/tty is active, you can not reconnect to that tty
+     #### NOTE: If console/tty is already being used or active, you can reconnect to that tty by using `--extra-args='console=ttyS0'` option

 ### 5. Export VM as `.qcow2`
 {% highlight shell %}